rthomas29/rak-blog/content/posts/dont-await-all-the-things.md

 }
 ```

 I created a Firebase class that encapsulates user authentication for a side project I'm working on.
-For this example, the methods themselves aren't important, but it is important to know that the authentication methods from the Firebase SDK **already return a promise**, so there's no need to make my Firebase class methods `async`!
+For this example, the methods themselves aren't important, but it is important to know the authentication methods from the Firebase SDK **already return a promise**, so there's no need to make my Firebase class methods `async`!
 I've seen instances where developers, myself included, will do something like this:

 ```javascript
  class Firebase {